In the recent case of Pike v Commissioner of Taxation FCA 2185 Federal Court judge Logan J. noted:

-At the outset of this post I raised the Board of Taxation’s recommendation that the residency rules should be modernised and simplified.
-In the context of Pike and how that case ultimately turned it is not so easy to formulate how the residency rules could be changed to avoid the perhaps arbitrary application of overly simple and ineffective DTA tie-breakers based on OECD settled model provisions which change may put Australia out of alignment with international norms.
+At the outset of this post I raised the Board of Taxation’s recommendation that the tax residence rules should be modernised and simplified.
+In the context of Pike and how that case ultimately turned it is not so easy to formulate how the tax residence rules could be changed to avoid the perhaps arbitrary application of overly simple and ineffective DTA tie-breakers based on OECD settled model provisions which change may put Australia out of alignment with international norms.

 Or is Pike too unusual to worry about?